INTO-CPS-Association/DTaaS/docker/dev/README.md

 This readme will explain the building and use of different docker files for use in development and installation of the DTaaS software.

-**NOTE**: A local docker and docker-compose installation is a pre-requisite for using docker workflows.
+:clipboard: A local docker and docker-compose installation is a pre-requisite for using docker workflows.

 ## Folder Structure